dilshankarunarathne/design-patterns/README.md

 Our applications should be the same way. **Interfaces** can be used to build loosely-coupled classes.

-An interface is a contract that specifies the capabilites that
+An interface is a contract that specifies the capabilites that a class houl provide.